An in depth knowledge of property cycles is vital for property investors.

-The general consensus is that property investment should be seen as a long term investment, it requires significant capital and usually involves large upfront costs.
-In order to get the most out of your investment, the value of a property needs a period of time to increase in value.
+The general consensus is that property investment should be seen as a long term investment.
+In order to get the most out of your investment, the value of a property needs a period of time to increase in value and/or you need time to pay down the principal to a meaningful extent.

 Property investment can be lucrative if done right however, it is imperative that property investors understand what happens during the growth stage after the property purchase stage.